maratori/maratori/README.md

 ### Hi there 👋

-I am Marat Reymers, a software engineer.
+I am Marat Reimers, a software engineer.
 Fanatic of linters, QA, and open-source.
 Also, I love debates about technology.